 The project´s expected socio-economic impact (1–7)

-- How large is the expected socio-economic impact of the project?
+- What is the expected socio-economic impact of the project?

 - How does the project affect the industrial / non-academic landscape in Sweden?